cdobey/legitify/docs/functional-spec/Functional-Spec.md

 The platform will support a number of different operational scenarios and should be flexible enough to facilitate additional scenarios to align with the requirements of the platform’s users.
 Some baseline scenarios are as follows:

-#### University Credential Verification
+#### Issuer Credential Verification

-The platform should allow universities to issue a degree to students on the platform, which will then be hashed and stored on the blockchain.
-Employers can then request access to details of this certification through the platform which can be accepted by the certifications owner without requiring the college to manually contact the university that issued the certification.
+The platform should allow issuers to issue a credential to holders on the platform, which will then be hashed and stored on the blockchain.
+Verifiers can then request access to details of this certification through the platform which can be accepted by the certifications owner without requiring the college to manually contact the issuer that issued the certification.

 #### Employment History Verification

 The platform should allow an organisation to upload details of a current or former employee’s employment with the organisation.
-Future employers should then be able to verify this history of employment without having to request it directly from the original issuer.
+Future verifiers should then be able to verify this history of employment without having to request it directly from the original issuer.

 #### Identification Verification